PrimeDAO/dapp-boilerplate-angular-bootstrap/README.md

 Future work could support other wallets which could be added in the login component.

+It uses the ethers library for connecting to smart contracts and shows how to displays erc20 balances.

 ## Development server

 Run npm or yarn to install dependencies and then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.